atlassian-forks/opentelemetry-collector-contrib/exporter/kinesisexporter/README.md

 # Kinesis Exporter

-Kinesis exporter exports Opentelemetry data to Kinesis.
+Kinesis exporter exports OpenTelemetry data to Kinesis.
 This exporter uses a [KPL][kpl-url]-like batch producer and uses the same aggregation format that KPLs use.
 Message payload encoding is configurable.

 The following settings can be optionally configured: